eduappdevs/eduapp/server-config/README.md

 Change the data accordingly to the comments on the file itself.
 Basically the port.

+### frontend/server/server.js

+Change the data accordingly to the comments on the file itself.

+### eduapp-administration-panel/server/server.js

+Change the data accordingly to the comments on the file itself.

 ## Deploying your project

 Once you have edited all the files above it's time to build the project.